stream-protocol/stream-pay-pos/docs/src/INTRODUCTION.md

 **†** Includes support for [Transaction Requests](SPEC.md#specification-transaction-request)

-## How to use Stream Pay / Solana Pay
+## How to use Solana Pay

 ### Accept payments in your web app

-Use the [`@solana/pay` JavaScript SDK](https://github.com/stream-protocol/stream-pay-pos/tree/master/core) to start accepting payments in your app today.
+Use the [`@solana/pay` JavaScript SDK](https://github.com/solana-labs/solana-pay/tree/master/core) to start accepting payments in your app today.

 ### Accept payments in person

-Run the open-source [Stream Pay Point of Sale app](https://github.com/stream-protocol/stream-pay-pos/tree/master/point-of-sale) to start accepting payments in-person.
+Run the open-source [Solana Pay Point of Sale app](https://github.com/solana-labs/solana-pay/tree/master/point-of-sale) to start accepting payments in-person.

 ## Getting Involved

-Stream Pay is an open standard to facilitate commerce on Stream Protocol.
+Solana Pay is an open standard to facilitate commerce on Solana.
 We are looking for more contributors to help develop the ecosystem.
 Here are a few ideas if you're looking to get involved.

+### Hackathon Projects

+The [Solana Riptide Hackathon](https://solana.com/riptide) is happening right now.
+There's with a dedicated Payments track, presented by Visa.

+Here are some [Solana Pay hackathon ideas](https://www.figma.com/community/file/1070574785723157359) to get started thinking about how you can build the future of payments.

-### e-Commerce Platform Integrations
+### eCommerce Platform Integrations

-To get as many merchants accepting payments on Stream Protocol as possible we need to provide easy ways to set up Stream Pay on all e-Commerce platforms.
+To get as many merchants accepting payments on Solana as possible we need to provide easy ways to set up Solana Pay on all eCommerce platforms.

-Stream Protocol / Solana has started a reference implementation for Shopify which you can see here to get a sense of how this might work.
+Solana Labs has started a reference implementation for Shopify which you can see here to get a sense of how this might work.

 Here are some of the top eCommerce platforms that we're looking to integrate to: